CybOXProject/schemas/README.md

 # CybOX

-International in scope and free for public use, the Cyber Observable eXpression (CybOX) is a standardized schema for the specification, capture, characterization and communication of events or stateful properties that are observable in the operational domain.
+International in scope and free for public use,  Cyber Observable eXpression (CybOX) is a standardized schema for the specification, capture, characterization and communication of events or stateful properties that are observable in the operational domain.
 A wide variety of high-level cyber security use cases rely on such information including: event management/logging, malware characterization, intrusion detection,